Albert M. Chan: Other work

-He is currently an on-line spokesperson for Staples Inc. where he demonstrates printers as Mike from EasyTech.

 As a consequence of both his academic and acting careers, Chan has an Erdős–Bacon number of 4.
 He co-authored a peer-reviewed paper on OFDM, giving him an Erdős number of 3.
 Chan appeared alongside Kevin Bacon in Patriots Day, giving him a Bacon number of 1.

 Press

-Chan has been featured as an up-and-coming actor and director in numerous print and on-line articles including a story by The Advocate, an Asian American Risings A-Profiler feature, four Sampan articles, two Bay Windows interviews, an MIT Alumni Association profile, and a Slice of MIT article.
+Chan has been interviewed as an actor and filmmaker on BBC World Service's OS and the Canadian Broadcasting Corporation's national morning radio show The Current.
+Chan has also been featured in numerous print and on-line articles including a story by The Advocate, an Asian American Risings A-Profiler feature, four Sampan articles, two Bay Windows interviews, an MIT Alumni Association profile, and a Slice of MIT article.
 He has also appeared as a panelist at a sneak preview of the PBS TV show American Masters: Hollywood Chinese.